 \textbf{Kinetics-400, 600, 700.} Kinetics is a widely-used action recognition dataset consisting of 10-second clips drawn from videos annotated with action categories~\cite{kay2017kinetics}.
-Kinetics-400, 600, and 700 are increasingly larger versions of the dataset, containing 400, 600, and 700 action categories, respectively~\cite{carreira2018short,carreira2019short}.
-Kinetics contains over 545,000 videos, and due to its scale, it is commonly used to pre-train video representations.
-We compare against Kinetics as a pre-training scheme, in addition to using it as a downstream task.
+Kinetics-400, 600, and 700 are increasingly large versions of the dataset, containing 400, 600, and 700 action categories, respectively~\cite{carreira2018short,carreira2019short}.
+Kinetics contains over 545K videos, and due to its scale, it is commonly used to pre-train video representations.
+We compare against Kinetics as a pre-training scheme, in addition to as a downstream task.

-Kinetics videos can be deleted by their uploaders at any time, and afterwards can no longer be recovered by researchers.
+Kinetics videos can be deleted by their uploaders at any time, and then can no longer be recovered by researchers.
 Therefore, Kinetics gradually deteriorates over time, which generates discrepancies between both training and evaluation performed at different times.
 Our experiments were conducted using a snapshot of the Kinetics dataset collected in February 2020, when Kinetics-400 contained 225K of the original 247K training examples (-8.9\%), Kinetics-600 contained 378K of the original 393K training examples (-3.8\%), and Kinetics-700 contained 541K of the original 545K training examples (-0.7\%).